 |12 pc.
 Plastic Spiders||Lantern Prop||Witch Hats||Candles|

-Whether you're hoping for a cute farmhouse style Halloween display or a table full of gore and glitter, it's best to choose a theme before arranging your Halloween table display.
+Whether you're hoping for a cute farmhouse-style Halloween display or a table full of gore and glitter, choosing a theme before arranging your Halloween table display is best.
 Were you hoping to have your coffee table or buffet display your favorite witchy aesthetic?
 Perhaps you turned your indoor Halloween decorations into a mad scientist's lab.
 Maybe your house is a mausoleum!
 Whatever the case may be, you'll want to have a mixture of small decorations like the spiders, acorns and little bottles you see here.
 Then add some medium-sized objects such as the gourds and pouch, or perhaps some candles.
-You can even layer objects on top of twine, raffia, spider webs and creepy doilies.
+You can even layer items on top of twine, raffia, spider webs and creepy doilies.
 Then you'll want to have a taller object to two for the main focus of your display, like the lantern, witch hat and stack of books seen here.
 Whether you're creating a gothic vampire display or a spooky pumpkin harvest, you can find some simple display items here at HalloweenCostumes.com!

 DIY Jumbo Halloween Candy Decorations